redpanda-data/connect/website/docs/components/inputs/http_client.md

 ### `copy_response_headers`

-`bool` Sets whether to copy the headers from the response to the resulting payload.
+Sets whether to copy the headers from the response to the resulting payload.

+Type: `bool`
+Default: `false`

 ### `rate_limit`

-`string` An optional [rate limit](/docs/components/rate_limits/about) to throttle requests by.
+An optional [rate limit](/docs/components/rate_limits/about) to throttle requests by.

+Type: `string`
+Default: `""`

 ### `timeout`

-`string` A static timeout to apply to requests.
+A static timeout to apply to requests.

+Type: `string`
+Default: `"5s"`

 ### `retry_period`

-`string` The base period to wait between failed requests.
+The base period to wait between failed requests.

+Type: `string`
+Default: `"1s"`

 ### `max_retry_backoff`

-`string` The maximum period to wait between failed requests.
+The maximum period to wait between failed requests.

+Type: `string`
+Default: `"300s"`

 ### `retries`

-`number` The maximum number of retry attempts to make.
+The maximum number of retry attempts to make.

+Type: `number`
+Default: `3`

 ### `backoff_on`

-`array` A list of status codes whereby retries should be attempted but the period between them should be increased gradually.
+A list of status codes whereby retries should be attempted but the period between them should be increased gradually.

+Type: `array`
+Default: `[429]`

 ### `drop_on`

-`array` A list of status codes whereby the attempt should be considered failed but retries should not be attempted.
+A list of status codes whereby the attempt should be considered failed but retries should not be attempted.

+Type: `array`
+Default: `[]`

 ### `successful_on`

-`array` A list of status codes whereby the attempt should be considered successful (allows you to configure non-2XX codes).
+A list of status codes whereby the attempt should be considered successful (allows you to configure non-2XX codes).

+Type: `array`
+Default: `[]`

 ### `payload`

-`string` An optional payload to deliver for each request.
+An optional payload to deliver for each request.

+Type: `string`
+Default: `""`

 ### `stream`

-`object` Allows you to set streaming mode, where requests are kept open and messages are processed line-by-line.
+Allows you to set streaming mode, where requests are kept open and messages are processed line-by-line.

+Type: `object`
+Default: `{"delimiter":"","enabled":false,"max_buffer":1000000,"multipart":false,"reconnect":true}`

 ### `stream.enabled`

-`bool` Enables streaming mode.
+Enables streaming mode.

+Type: `bool`
+Default: `false`

 ### `stream.reconnect`

-`bool` Sets whether to re-establish the connection once it is lost.
+Sets whether to re-establish the connection once it is lost.

+Type: `bool`
+Default: `true`

 ### `stream.multipart`

-`bool` When running in stream mode sets whether an empty line indicates the end of a message batch, and only then is the batch flushed downstream.
+When running in stream mode sets whether an empty line indicates the end of a message batch, and only then is the batch flushed downstream.

+Type: `bool`
+Default: `false`

 ### `stream.max_buffer`

-`number` Must be larger than the largest line of the stream.
+Must be larger than the largest line of the stream.

+Type: `number`
+Default: `1000000`

 ### `stream.delimiter`

-`string` A string that indicates the end of a message within the stream.
+A string that indicates the end of a message within the stream.
 If left empty then line feed (\n) is used.

+Type: `string`
+Default: `""`